lisacarine/tip1/README.md

 I started the project with SwiftUI as the user interface and was very confused so I took a break.
 In the morning I re-read the instructions and was able to change the user interface to Storyboard.
 The 'teams' warning I received was confusing, but was able to use the Walkthrough video as a guide.
 For a while my keyboard wasn't showing up and it was distressing, but after many tries I was able to see what the problem was.
+Despite the difficulties I faced, creating this iOS app was really fun.

 ## License